gdt050579/AppCUI-rs/docs/chapter-2/screen.md

 For `Transparent` color you can use the following values: `transparent`, `invisible` or `?`.

-You can also specify special characters by either using their specific name from the enum `SpecialChars` or by using certaing adnotations as presented in the following table:
+You can also specify special characters by either using their specific name from the `SpecialCharacter` enum or by using certain annotations as presented in the following table:

 | Value                                    | Variant <br>(appcui::graphics::**SpecialCharacter** enum) | Visual Representation                                                                                                  |
 | ---------------------------------------- | --------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |